 “I’m thrilled that Apptoto is being used in creative ways, ways we never thought of when we built it.
 In this case, it’s being used to connect the older generation with the newer generation which is something I strongly believe needs to happen more,” our founder, Frank Cort, said about this initiative.

 If you’re interested, here are the detailed steps we took to remind family members to call Grandma.
-While these steps are focused on calling Grandma, the same set of steps could be used to set up a phone tree for other purposes.
+While these steps focus on calling Grandma, the same steps could be used to set up a phone tree for other purposes.

 Step 1.
 Create and connect a new calendar to Apptoto

-Creating a unique calendar for this purpose allows us to separate the “fake appointments” used for triggering call reminders from our other work-related appointments throughout the day.
+Creating a unique calendar for this purpose allows us to separate the “fake appointments” used for triggering call reminders.
+This keeps them separate from other work-related appointments throughout the day.

 To accomplish this, we navigated to the “Settings” > “Calendars” tab in Apptoto and clicked “Add.”

-We then scrolled past all the options to connect an existing calendar and entered “Grandma’s Calls” into the Calendar Name field and clicked “Create Calendar.”
+We then scrolled past all the options to connect an existing calendar, entered “Grandma’s Calls” into the Calendar Name field, and clicked “Create Calendar.”
 Doing so created a new calendar in Apptoto only.

 Step 2.
 Create “Fake Appointments” to trigger reminders

 The next step was to invite family members to sign up for designated time slots.
-(This can now be accomplished using an Apptoto Signup Page, but that feature wasn’t available when we first set this up, so we had to rely on old-fashioned email to send a request to each family member.)
+(This can now be accomplished using an Apptoto Signup Page.
+However, that feature wasn’t available when we first set this up, so we relied on old-fashioned email to send a request to each family member.)
 We asked everyone to pick which day of the week and time they wanted.
-For the time of day we gave them the option of 11 am or 4 pm.
-Those times were chosen because they were around when Grandma likes to go for her walks and part of what each family member was supposed to do when they called her was to ask her if she’d done her walk yet.
+For the time of day, we gave them the option of 11 AM or 4 PM.
+Those times were chosen because they were around when Grandma went for her walks.
+And, part of what each family member was supposed to do when they called her was to ask her if she’d done her walk yet.

-Once we had gathered the responses, we created “fake appointments” on the “Grandma’s Calls” calendar that simply had the family member’s name and phone number in the title.
+Once we had gathered the responses, we created “fake appointments” on the “Grandma’s Calls” calendar.
+Each appointment had the assigned family member’s name and phone number in the title.
 Extracting the name and phone number from any field in the event details is a unique feature of Apptoto!

 We made the fake appointments repeat weekly to avoid having to create the appointments manually each week.
-Once we were done creating all the fake appointments, the month view looks like:
+Once we were done creating all the fake appointments, the monthly view looked like:

 Step 3.
 Create a special Message Schedule for “Grandma’s Calls”

-Because we eat our own “dog food” (as they say in the technical world) and use Apptoto to send reminder messages for our own customer appointments, we needed to create a customized set of messages devoted only to reminding family members to call Grandma.
+We eat our own “dog food” (as they say in tech) and use Apptoto to send reminder messages for appointments for our business.
+So why wouldn’t we create a customized set of messages devoted only to reminding family members to call Grandma?
+Of course, we did!

 To do that, we first turned on an advanced option called “Multiple Message Schedules” on the “Settings” > “Advanced” tab.

 Once we turned that setting on, we were able to create a new auto message schedule named “Grandma’s Calls” on the “Auto Messages” tab.
-To do that we clicked “Add” on the “Auto Messages” tab.
+We clicked “Add” on the “Auto Messages” tab to do that.

-Under “Message Schedule Settings”, we unchecked draft, named it “Grandma’s Calls”, and most importantly, we set the Calendar option to “Grandma’s Calls”.
+Under “Message Schedule Settings,” we unchecked the draft, named it “Grandma’s Calls,” and, most importantly, set the Calendar option to “Grandma’s Calls.”

-Apptoto gives you 3 default messages when you first create a new Message Schedule, so we removed all of those by clicking the trash can next to each message.
+Apptoto gives you three default messages when you create a new Message Schedule, so we removed all of those by clicking the trash can next to each message.